A Dozen Easy Fall Hikes in NJ for Families with Small Children

 Watchung Reservation – Mountainside

 Head out for a leisurely fall afternoon in the lower Watchung Mountains, strolling along scenic Lake Surprise and the Blue Brook.
 With 13 miles of trails ranging from easy to moderate, Watchung Reservation also features a playground, restrooms, and plenty of parking.
 The historic abandoned village is another draw for young explorers.
 Trailside Nature Center houses exhibits on wildlife and habitats found in the reservation and often hosts activities for young children.
+(Note: This nature center is closed during the pandemic.)

 Wharton State Forest – Hammonton

 In the heart of the pinelands, about 30 miles from Atlantic City, Wharton is the largest state forest in New Jersey.
-The Batsto Lake trail will take you through historic Batsto Village with beautiful views of the lake.
+The Batsto Lake trail hike will take you through historic Batsto Village with beautiful views of the lake.
 Three different beginner trails, each under five miles, pass through the wonders of this state forest, which is home to bald eagles, hawks, herons, swans, owls, river otters, fox, deer, and many birds.
 A nature center on the banks of Batsto Lake offers a variety of programs and exhibits on Pinelands wildlife and botany.